HarshitaMantri/News-scraper/README.md

 # News-scraper
- Objective
+<h3>Objective</h3>
-Scrape top news headlines from a major news website (e.g., BBC News) and save them to a .txt file for offline reading or analysis.
+ <br> Scrape top news headlines from a major news website (e.g., BBC News) and save them to a .txt file for offline reading or analysis.

 🛠️ Tools Used
 - Python 3